2020 National EmPOWERED to Serve Business Accelerator™

-Watch as the seven extraordinary innovators presented their business models and concepts that promote health equity, sustainability and community transformation.
+Watch the finale as the seven extraordinary innovators presented their business models and concepts that promote health equity, sustainability and community transformation.

 Abigail Kohler co-founded ResusciTech to empower people to save lives by taking action during medical emergencies.